TJeffrey237/Scrapstronaut/README.md

 The second iteration of this game introduces a new enemy called the UFO.
 This enemy's behavior is made entirely using an GDextension node.

+Otherwise, the gameplay loop remains the same.
+Collect as much scrap as possible and avoid the obstacles!

 ## IMPORTANT
 Edits were made to the SCONS file that allows the bin to be made within the necessary files.
 I'm not sure how this code will function without the SCONS file I have here so if something goes wrong please let me know.
 My email is tsj78@nau.edu.